 9. Document your success and get customer testimonials

-10. Network with other training companies you don’t compete with
+10. Network with other training companies that you don’t compete with

-There’s a lot of training companies in the same situation as you.
-They have great training, but are a small company with little time or money for marketing.
+There’s a lot of training companies in the same situation as you, trying hard to grow their training business.
+They have great training, but are small with little time or money for marketing.
 Call them and get to know them, and share what you’ve learned.
 Nine times out of ten, if they’re not competition, they’ll share right back.

 If you get one great idea that you can immediately apply to your business, that can be the difference between profit and loss.
-This is knowledge that you will rarely find in books.
+You will rarely find that knowledge anywhere else.